risk-first/website/menagerie/Complexity-Risk.md

 ### Trade-Off

-Generally, the more complex a piece of software is, the more difficulty users will have understanding it, and the more difficulty developers will have changing it.
-We should prefer the third version of our code over either the first or second because of it's brevity.
+Generally, the more complex a piece of software is, the more difficulty users will have understanding it, and the more difficulty developers will have changing it. <!-- tweet-end --> We should prefer the third version of our code over either the first or second because of it's brevity.

 But we could go further down into [Code Golf](https://en.wikipedia.org/wiki/Code_golf) territory.
 This javascript program plays [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) up to 100, but is less readable than you might hope: